 - Restructure Your Data

-For upsync and prefetch, shares can be configured to one of four priority levels (from highest to lowest):
+For upsync and prefetch, shares can be configured to one of three priority levels (from highest to lowest):

 - Upload after other shares

 Upsync and prefetch requests from a share with a higher priority will always be executed before those from lower priority shares regardless of the order in which the requests were added to the queue.